Maui’s best campgrounds

 State

-Polipoli enjoys the benefits of a 6,200-ft. elevation climate in the Kula Forest Reserves.
-It’s known for its Redwood trees and scenery that looks more reminiscent of the Pacific Northwest than Maui.
-It is a great jumping off point for scenic hikes, mountain biking, and trail running in the Kula area.
-Polipoli State Park is closed until further notice as it undergoes sewer system upgrades.
+Polipoli enjoys a nice climate thanks to sitting at 6,200-ft. and right in the Kula Forest Reserves.
+It’s well-known for its Redwood trees and lush scenery that looks more like the Pacific Northwest than Maui.
+It is a great place to start out on some scenic hikes, mountain biking, and trail running in the Kula area.
+Please note that Polipoli State Park is closed until further notice as it undergoes sewer system upgrades.
 Please check for current conditions.

 - Car access